 Be clear on why you’re pursuing the goals

 If you keep giving up on your goals halfway, perhaps you were never serious in them to begin with.
 For me, if I’m really serious about a goal, I’d never give up on it – I’d keep hammering away at it, regardless of the obstacles, until they give way and I’m enjoying the fruits of my labor.

-- Learn to say no
+Learn to say no

-I used to have trouble saying no to others, until I realized I was just doing myself and my dreams a disfavor when I say yes to something that’s not what I want.
+I used to have trouble saying no to others.
+That’s until I realized I was just doing myself and my dreams a disfavor when I say yes to something that’s not what I want.
 Learn how to say no and you may find a bigger pot of gold at the end of this rainbow.